 If you ask a solicitor to draw up a Lasting Power of Attorney for you this will enable you to choose and appoint someone to make decisions for you if you become incapable of doing so yourself.
 These decisions can relate to your health, your welfare and property and financial affairs.

 It was August last year, when former Senior Judge Denzil Lush’s comments regarding LPAs attracted media attention and sent private client lawyers across the country in to a flurry.
 The former Senior Judge suggested that LPAs had insufficient safeguards and indicated that he would not sign an LPA for himself.
-Following this my colleague, Paul Baker, wrote an article endorsing the benefits of LPAs and highlighting that during the 2016-17 financial year, the number of applications to the Court of Protection involving the conduct of attorneys represented only 0.01% of the total number registered in England and Wales.
-Paul Baker’s article is available on the Price Slater Gawne website and for anyone who hasn’t already done so, I would recommend reading it.
+Following this my colleague, wrote an article endorsing the benefits of LPAs and highlighting that during the 2016-17 financial year, the number of applications to the Court of Protection involving the conduct of attorneys represented only 0.01% of the total number registered in England and Wales.
+This article is available on the Price Slater Gawne website and for anyone who hasn’t already done so, I would recommend reading it.

-I agree with the conclusion reached in Paul’s article that LPAs remain a positive legal tool for ensuring that your affairs are looked after in the event that you lose capacity.
+I agree with the conclusion reached in this article that LPAs remain a positive legal tool for ensuring that your affairs are looked after in the event that you lose capacity.
 It also appears that people have not been deterred from creating new LPAs as the statistics show that there was a 28% increase in 2017 as compared to the previous year.
 This was despite the public concerns raised by Denzil Lush and following his comments the final quarter of the year still showed an 18% increase compared to the same period the previous year.
 So is there any reason to be concerned when creating an LPA?

 I have worked on a number of cases involving Office of the Public Guardian investigations of attorneys and in many cases these have been caused by the attorney misunderstanding their role and responsibilities rather than any deliberate wrongdoing.
 Sadly, that isn’t to say that there aren’t unscrupulous attorneys and unfortunately I have also encountered these and the aftermath of their actions.
 However, my experiences have not been limited to attorneys and there are also deputies who have been guilty of financial misconduct even including cases that involve professional deputies.
 Therefore, based upon my experience and considering the figures outlined above, I can’t agree with all of the views expressed by Denzil Lush last year regarding LPA’s.